 Mayflies aren’t the only bugs roaming the fall waters and stoneflies are just as good bait.
 The convincing design of this nymph fly makes it irresistible to even the biggest and smartest fish.
 With the rapids often found in fall weather this fly still holds its own.
 The dark color makes this fly stand out even in dirty fall rapids.

 If you’re looking for a visible, high floating dry attractor fly for fall you can’t go wrong with the crystal stimulator.
 Its buggy appearance and movement make it perfect for fall waters and bugs, not to mention the elk hair makes this fly float in even the roughest fall waters.
+This fly should be on board of every fishing charter.

 With the fall comes dying bugs as well and the sow bug imitates these perfectly.
 With many colors available this small but effective fly is great for use in the fall.
 No fish can resist the allure of this fly and it is excellent to imitate dying sow bugs in the fall vegetation.